racenis/tram-sdk/README.md

 	- Bump and specularity maps
 - Fix the tramway entity
 - Fix the bus entity
+- Sprite batching
+- Change font rendering to use sprite system
 - Optimize the model material bucketing system
 - Make the player controller more responsive
 - Add a proper third person camera